 Chevron has earned its stripes as the #2 integrated oil company in the US, behind Exxon Mobil.
 Its global operations explore for and produce oil and oil equivalents, refines them into various fuels and other end products, and sells them through gas stations, airport fuel depots, and industrial channels.
-Chevron boasts more than 12 billion barrels of proved reserves, produces about 3 million barrels of oil per day, and has refining capacity for nearly 1.6 million barrels per day.
-The company sells refined products branded under the Chevron, Texaco, and Caltex names through nearly 8,000 gas stations in the US and around 5,000 outside the US.
+Chevron boasts approximately11.4 billion barrels of proved reserves, produces about 3.1 million barrels of oil per day, and has refining capacity for nearly 1.7million barrels per day.
+The company sells refined products branded under the Chevron, Texaco, and Caltex names through approximately 7,900 gas stations in the US and around 5,100 outside the US.

 Chevron's operations are grouped into two business segments: Downstream and Upstream.

-The Downstream segment operates four refineries in the US, one in Thailand, and has interests in another three affiliated (non-owned) facilities.
-It sells product through nearly 13,000 gas stations and around 90 airports worldwide.
-Chevon’s chemical operations own or have joint-ventures in some 30 manufacturing plants and two R&D centers worldwide.
+The Downstream segment operates five refineries in the US, one in Thailand, and has interests in another three affiliated (non-owned) facilities.
+It sells product through nearly 13,000 gas stations and around 70 airports worldwide.
+Chevon's chemical operations own or have joint-ventures in some 30 manufacturing plants and two R&D centers worldwide.
 Downstream revenue comes more from non-US sources than US ones.